Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 # Injections

-DIE supports different kind of injections:
+DIE supports several types of injections:

 - Instance injection
 - Collection injection
 - Factory injection
 - Scope injection

-On this page working with these injections will be explained.
+This page explains how to work with these injections.

 ## Instance Injection

 Instance injections are ordinary dependency injections.
-Meaning you declare which type you need and you'll get a singular instance of that type.
-Instance injections can be subdivided into two distinct parts.
-One being injecting implementation types and the other being injecting abstraction types.
-Understanding DIE's definition of an implementation type and an abstraction type is necessary in order to understand when which injection behavior will be applied.
+That is, you declare what type you need, and you'll get a single instance of that type.
+Instance injections can be divided into two different parts.
+One is injection of implementation types, and the other is injection of abstraction types.
+Understanding DIE's definition of an implementation type and an abstraction type is necessary to understand when to use which injection behavior.
 Definition:

 - Implementation types
     - Non-abstract class types